Quantum Action-Dependent Channels

+\begin{remark} As opposed to the classical analysis~\cite{weissman2010}, our techniques establish non-asymptotic performance bounds by directly analyzing the error probability for a finite number of channel uses, rather than relying on asymptotic arguments.
+The introduction of action dependence makes our analysis more challenging than in previous environment-dependent channel models \cite{Anshu2020, Pereg2022}.
+In previous settings, the channel environment and side information are set by an external source.
+Here, however, the transmitter's action \textit{induces} the shared entangled state.
+Consequently, our analysis must account for this additional layer of control.
+The formula of our capacity bound thus includes optimization over not only the input state, but also a quantum ensemble for the sender's action. \end{remark}

-\begin{remark} Previous work has considered side information when the quantum state $\sigma_{S S_0}$ is fixed and dictated by the model \cite{Anshu2020,zivarifard2024covert, Pereg2022}.
+\begin{remark} Previous work has considered side information when the quantum state $\sigma_{S S_0}$ is fixed and dictated by the model \cite{Anshu2020,zivarifard2024covert, Pereg2022} (see Subsection~\ref{Subsection:Environment_Dependence}).
 This fixed state represents the entanglement between the environment subsystem $S$ and the side-information subsystem $S_0$, which is accessible to Alice.
 By utilizing the side information $S_0$, Alice's encoder can generate entanglement between the channel input and its environment $S$.
-In this sense, we can regard Alice as being entangled with the channel, and this is a key feature of quantum side information at the transmitter.
+In this sense, we can think of Alice as being entangled with the channel, and this is a key feature of quantum side information at the transmitter.
 In our model, however, the state $\sigma^u_{S S_0}$ depends on the action encoding $u$ chosen by Alice.
-This added degree of freedom allows Alice to influence the channel environment $S$ by selecting different actions.
-This is analogous to the classical action-dependent channel model in \cite{weissman2010}, where the channel parameter is a noisy version of Alice's action. \end{remark}
+This adds a degree of freedom that allows Alice to influence the channel environment $S$ by selecting different actions.
+Our model is analogous to the classical action-dependent channel model in \cite{weissman2010}, where the channel parameter is a noisy version of Alice's action. \end{remark}